-Rewilding: self-awareness walks
+- Rewilding: self-awareness walks & nature activities

 Being part of and in dialogue with the natural world we are aiming at developing skills for a deeper understanding and empathy: towards ourselves, but also the human and non-human Others.
 And this is how we seek to reestablish a sense of ecological balance and belonging into a wider ecosystem of relationships and multiple interactions.
 And while the term of “rewilding” has been created in order to describe a scientific ecological practice aiming at the return of the planet and its ecosystems to a “wild(er)” state, where each species/ form of life has its own role to fulfill, on the level of human relationships things are a little different.
-Here is where the issue of the “tamed” or “domesticated” self enters discussion..
+Here is where the issue of the “tamed” or “domesticated” self enters discussion.

-Joanna Macy, academic, philosopher and activist, developed the particular methodology out of her love for the world, but also the pain caused by its destruction, be it because of environmental degradation (for instance the nuclear threat or species mass extinction) or the multiple forms of social injustice we are witnessing today.
+Joanna Macy, academic, philosopher and activist, developed the particular practice out of her love for the world, but also the pain caused by its destruction, be it because of environmental degradation (for instance the nuclear threat or species mass extinction) or the multiple forms of social injustice we are witnessing today.

-Active hope offers a way in processing despair, so that instead of becoming immobilised we are encouraged towards collective action.
+Active hope offers a way in processing despair, so that instead of becoming immobilised, we are encouraged towards collective action.
 Through experiential activities, participants are invited to explore the emotions caused by the state of the world, in order to find ways of creative convergence within it.

 Hope, according to Macy, does not constitute a passive state of consciousness, but rather a daily practice in a world where everything is intertwined and mutually co-dependent.